 In years past, I've raised Arabian horses and maintained MacDonald's farm when my kids were in FFA and 4H.

-Feathered Companions Aviary began over 25 years ago when I received a pet cockatiel who reminded me how much I love to interact with birds.
+FCA's History: Feathered Companions Aviary began 30+ years ago when I received a pet cockatiel that reminded me how much I love to interact with birds.
 In 1995, I fell in love with a special sun conure, Solay.
-Through him and his mate Suzie , I learned about co-parenting, being included in a flock, and sharing deep affection with feathered creatures.
+Through him and his mate Suzie, I learned about co-parenting, being included in a flock, and sharing deep affection with feathered creatures.
 Solay is still with me, though we lost Suzie in 2013.
 As the "bird fever" grew, I acquired more types of parrots and finally made some decisions that led to my specializing in conures, which I felt were the most adaptable to human and bird flocks.

-Through many bird e-lists and Facebook, I have networked with like-minded people.
+Through many bird e-lists and Facebook, I network with like-minded people.
 I am past President of the Pyrrhura Breeders Association (PBA) and currently the Oklahoma state coordinator for the American Federation of Aviculture (AFA).
-I actively support responsible parrotkeeping, as well as knowledgeable and reputable aviculture-supporting organizations that are concerned with the well-being and re-homing of parrots.
+I actively support responsible parrotkeeping, as well as knowledgeable and reputable aviculture, including supporting organizations that are concerned with the well-being and re-homing of parrots.